 To RBG When a dam breaks open, the wound in the lake’s exit calls valiantly to refill, to settle amid the flood, to change the story downstream.
 The truths you revealed were curled up in the depths and mud like a sturgeon all along.
 Even in crisis, even in our collective grief for your loss, there must come a new field of sight.
 We are the hopeful salmon smolt, shaken free to seek, unseen, the sea ringing through our combined synapses.
 We must ride that turbulent tide, we are part of your lake wherever we swim.

 Blaze What can you do when feelings are too loud to lie still and be trapped on paper?
 What can you do when your wild-horse soul imprisoned in its small corral grows wings no fence can hold?
 What can you do when your fiery heart ignites the cold agate squeezing its rage out in the center of your chest?
 Scrawl upon the sky!
 Soar!
 Blaze!

 Jennifer Pratt-Walter is an elder and Crone making her way by recognizing the everyday miracles found in the small or mundane.
 She is a musician, poet, photographer and soft-hearted farmer.
 Jennifer has three grown children and disabled husband.

-Laura Lee Washburn is the Director of Creative Writing at Pittsburg State University in Kansas, and the author of This Good Warm Place: 10th Anniversary Expanded Edition (March Street) and Watching the Contortionists (Palanquin Chapbook Prize).
-Her poetry has appeared in such journals as Cavalier Literary Couture, Carolina Quarterly, Ninth Letter, The Sun, Red Rock Review, and Valparaiso Review.
-Born in Virginia Beach, Virginia, she has also lived and worked in Arizona and in Missouri.
-She is married to the writer Roland Sodowsky.
+Editor-in-Chief Laura Lee Washburn is the Director of Creative Writing at Pittsburg State University in Kansas, and the author of This Good Warm Place: 10th Anniversary Expanded Edition (March Street) and Watching the Contortionists (Palanquin Chapbook Prize).
+Her poetry has appeared in such journals as TheNewVerse.News, Carolina Quarterly, Ninth Letter, The Sun, and Valparaiso Review.
+Harbor Review’s chapbook prize is named in her honor.
+She expects her next collection, The Book of Stolen Images (Meadowlark) to be out in a few months.